 Bukit Panjang Integrated Transport Hub is a bus interchange (or bus station) located in the residential town of Bukit Panjang.
 Connecting with Bukit Panjang MRT/LRT station along the Downtown MRT Line and the Bukit Panjang LRT Line, the interchange is a transport node for commuters heading in and out of town, allowing for convenient transfers between the rail network and the many bus services at the interchange.

-Expected to open in Year 2017, Bukit Panjang Bus Interchange will be the ninth Integrated Transport Hub (ITH) to be opened in Singapore, after after Toa Payoh in May 2002, Sengkang in Jan 2003, Ang Mo Kio in Apr 2007, Boon Lay in Dec 2009, Serangoon in Sep 2011, Clementi in Nov 2011, Bedok in Nov 2014 and Joo Koon in Nov 2015.
+Opening on 4 September 2017, Bukit Panjang Bus Interchange will be the ninth Integrated Transport Hub (ITH) to be opened in Singapore, after after Toa Payoh in May 2002, Sengkang in Jan 2003, Ang Mo Kio in Apr 2007, Boon Lay in Dec 2009, Serangoon in Sep 2011, Clementi in Nov 2011, Bedok in Nov 2014 and Joo Koon in Nov 2015.
 The interchange is integrated within the Hillion Mall shopping centre and the Hillion Residences condominium, with entrances leading to both Bukit Panjang MRT and LRT stations, hence combining retail, residential and transportation facilities under one roof.

 The interchange has a single vehicular concourse area with a bus park in the middle, with 15 rigid bus lots and 5 bendy bus lots.
 Vehicles enter the interchange via an ingress lane along Petir Road.
 An alternate vehicle ingress/egress leads to Jelebu Road, next to Block 181A multi-storey car park.